 - Bounce Rate: Ensure Deliverability

 A high bounce rate can hurt your sender’s reputation and impact your ability to reach your subscribers’ inboxes.
 Hard bounces (permanent issues, like invalid email addresses) can often be reduced by periodically cleaning your list and removing inactive or unreachable addresses.
+Soft bounces (temporary issues) may indicate an inbox is full or there’s a server issue, so keep an eye on these and adjust your re-send strategies if needed.

 - Unsubscribe Rate